The cost of coordination can exceed the benefit of collaboration in performing complex tasks: Results

+Focusing first on the effect of training on performance across the different tasks of varying complexity, we assess the difference in performance changes over the course of the entire experiment where change is relative to an individual's initial performance (see Materials and Methods and Details of Analysis in the Supplementary Information for details). $T_1$ and $T_2$ were separately split into three equally spaced and non-overlapping time intervals.
+The average change in performance was then estimated separately for each interval by computing the difference in performance compared to the performance of the respective individual(s) in the first interval of the training stage, which can be thought of as the natural baseline prior to training.
+The rationale is that benchmarking against this initial performance allows for a more precise estimation of whether individual training, interaction (in the case of dyads) or both provide performance gains \citep{almaatouq2021task}.

-Focusing first on the effect of training on performance across the different tasks of varying complexity (e.g.,\ detecting an animal versus guessing the correct species), we conduct a sliding window analysis to assess the difference in performance changes over time (see Materials and Methods for details).
-Fig.~2 depicts the results, showing average change in efficiency across each of the five Wildcam Gorongosa tasks during the training ($T_1$) and testing stage ($T_2$) for participants in the General Solo (Fig.~2A) and Targeted Solo (Fig.~2B) groups.
-Relative differences in learning rates and performance changes indicate that individual performance is mediated both by level of training received and the complexity of the task \cite{Saffell2003,Mao2016a,Mata2012}.
+Fig.~\ref{fig:results} depicts the results, showing the average change in efficiency across each of the five Wildcam Gorongosa tasks during the training ($T_1$) and testing stage ($T_2$) for participants in the General Solo (Fig.~~\ref{fig:results}A) and Targeted Solo (Fig.~~\ref{fig:results}B) groups.
+Relative differences in learning rates and performance changes indicate that individual performance is mediated both by the level of training received and the complexity of the task \citep{Saffell2003,Mao2016a,Mata2012}.

-Individuals in the General Solo group continuously improve across each task during $T_1$, becoming most efficient during the last third of training, as the benefits of general training gradually subside, before experiencing a sharp decline during the first phase of testing (Fig.~2A).
+Individuals in the General Solo group continuously improve across each task during $T_1$, becoming most efficient during the last third of training, as the benefits of general training gradually subside, before experiencing a sharp decline during the first phase of testing.
 Although they are able to recover by the end of $T_2$ with respect to animal detection, count, and behavior---tasks of lower complexity---the consistency of the decline across tasks indicates that individuals with general training are initially less efficient when confronted with new task stimuli.
-In contrast, individuals in the Targeted Solo group continuously improve upon their $T_1$ performance throughout the course of $T_2$, experiencing greater relative gains in efficiency compared to General Solo for each time window (Fig.~2B), suggesting that targeted training provides consistent accumulative performance benefits.
+In contrast, individuals in the Targeted Solo group continuously improve upon their $T_1$ performance throughout the course of $T_2$, experiencing greater relative gains in efficiency compared to General Solo for each time interval (Fig.~\ref{fig:results}B), suggesting that targeted training provides consistent accumulative performance benefits.